firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 “The Nucklelevee?”

 That was what we called it, the thing that loomed over the place, that knew everything about it, what guarded it.
 We’d been calling it that since we were just girls, both of us from someplace else.
-She said her Ma told her a story once, about having to run from a Nucklelevee when she was a girl on Shetland, the thing half horse and half man with no skin on, so all his muscles and veins were clear to see.
+Mahairi said her Ma told her a story once, about having to run from a Nucklelevee when she was a girl on Shetland, the thing half horse and half man with no skin on, so all his muscles and veins were clear to see.
 That shadow just chased her Ma all the way to the mainland.

 I had a good look through the boards and saw nothing but darkness shifting with the movement of my own head.
 Mhairi snorted and made to push me into the dark water, and I almost fell.